ArthurPog/huddle-landing-page-with-single-introductory-section/README.md

-# My third project and solution to the order summary component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)
+# My seventh project and solution to the huddle-landing-page-with-single-introductory-section challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## This was the assignment